theshobhitsingh/Encryptify/README.md

-# Encrypty: A File Encryptor and Decryptor
+# Encryptify: A File Encryptor and Decryptor
 A secure file encryption and decryption tool written in C++, utilizing advanced synchronization mechanisms like semaphores and locks to ensure data integrity and safety.

 ## Table of Contents